 Bicycle cranks tend to be long – typically 165 mm or 170 mm – presumably from years of research into the most efficient length.
 However when you have one gear and it’s not a high gear the tradeoffs are different, so high-speed unicyclists ride on much shorter cranks, to facilitate faster spinning.
 My maximum speed on a 36” wheel was done with 125 mm cranks, but other riders go down to about 100 mm.

 When you hit the limits of wheel size and pedaling fast the next logical step is to add gears.

 The simplest way to gear up a unicycle is to take a ‘giraffe’ unicycle – one with the pedals above the tire and a chain drive going down to the axle – and put a larger chain ring at the top than at the bottom.
 You can get any gear ratio you want this way.
 You can’t change gears on the fly – derailleurs don’t work on unicycles – but that’s okay.
 The unicycle shown in these pictures has a twenty inch wheel with exactly twice as many teeth on the top gear as on the bottom, making it equivalent to a forty inch wheel.

 The biggest limitation is that you are sitting up fairly high.
 This means the entire assembly weighs more and the chain is long enough that it will inevitably be a bit loose.
 But, within reason this can work.
-I have a “Penguin Giraffe” made by Abram Clark which has a 20” wheel geared up 2:1.
-The small wheel is not particularly safe when it meets bumps and rocks in the road, but it can go over 15 mph.
-I used it once in a road race against riders on more ‘normal’ racing unicycles.
+The unicycle in the pictures is a “Penguin Giraffe” made by Abram Clark.
+Its small wheel is not particularly safe when it meets bumps and rocks in the road, but it can go over 15 mph.
+I used it once in a twenty kilometer road race against riders on more ‘normal’ racing unicycles.
 I didn’t win, but I wasn’t last, and I enjoyed the delicious absurdity of it.

 You can see my over-produced Penguin Giraffe video on youtube.